GoogleCloudPlatform/ops-agent/integration_test/README.md

 ### Setup (User Credentials)

-To give the tests credentials to be able to access Google APIs as you, run the following command and do what it says:
+To give the tests credentials to be able to access Google APIs as you, run the following command and do what it says (it may ask you to run a command on a separate machine if your main machine doesn't have the ability to open a browser window):

 ```
 gcloud --billing-project="${PROJECT}" auth application-default login